-The role of the government It The content of the government's role playing The methods of the government's role playing The performance of the government's role playing Direct runner Run as institutions Comprehensive administrative management Bad lack of modern management and least guarantee of safety, health and cozy The government cultivate the market (1) 1978-1987 Controller 1. transfer accommodation facility to the department of tourism The management institution of permission Good releasing the activity of the market and remit the unbalance between the supply Increase the input strengthen the utilization of foreign capitals Bad the hidden danger of the over investment of the national asset Operator 1. foster the company management Have industry training meeting Good the increase of the running level of state-owned hotels 2. guide the prominent of Chinese characteristics Using policy to guide The government cultivate the market (2) Controller Control the foreign investment Examine and approve control Bad the investment of the foreign capital had not been limited 1988-1993 Help to bring about state-owned hotel group Policy guidance Middle the nationalized hotel management company was developed but has some inborn shortcomings Regulator Hotel star evaluation Apply the star evaluation criterion Good specify the development of the industry Price regulation Made the lowest protective price Bad exist in name only The price approval of the state-owned hotels Bad the performance of the state-owned hotels was not good Safety and fire control regulation Policy and institutions Good help to protect the interests of the consumer
+Table 1 The changing of t ne Chinese gove Table 1 The changing of the Chinese government stole in the development of notel industry notel industry The role of the government ıt The content of the government's role playing The methods of the government's role playing The performance of the government's role playing Direct runner Run as institutions Comprehensive administrative management Bad lack of modern management and least guarantee of safety, health and cozy The government cultivate the market (1) 1978-1987 Controller transfer accommodation facility to the department of tourism increase the input The management institution of permission Good releasing the activity of the market and remit the unbalance between the supply and the requirement 3. strengthen the utilization of foreign capitals Bad the hidden danger of the over investment of the national asset Operator 1. foster the company management Have industry training meeting Good the increase of the running level of state-owned hotels 2. guide the prominent of Chinese characteristics Using policy to guide The government cultivate the market (2) Controller Control the foreign investment Examine and approve control Bad the investment of the foreign capital had not been limited 1988-1993 Help to bring about state-owned hotel group Policy guidance Middle the nationalized hotel management company was developed but has some inborn shortcomings Regulator Hotel star evaluation Apply the star evaluation criterion Good specify the development of the industry Price regulation Made the lowest protective price Bad exist in name only The price approval of the state-owned hotels Bad the performance of the state-owned hotels was not good Safety and fire control regulation Policy and institutions Good help to protect the interests of the consumer (pomitmoo)